factcast/factcast/factcast-site/documentation-docsy/content/en/Setup/compression.md

 ## Compressor efficiency

-As there currently is no stream-compression in GRPC, each message transferred from server to client is compressed separately.
+As there currently is no stream-compression in GRPC, the server compresses each message transferred to the client separately.
 The smaller this message is, the less efficient the compression can be.
-For this reason it is important (during the catchup phase, where you expect a lot of messages) to allow the server to bundle messages into a batch that will then be compressed and sent as one message.
+For this reason it is important (during the catchup phase, where you expect a lot of messages) to allow the server to bundle messages into a batch that it will compress and send as one message.

 See [`factcast.grpc.client.catchup-batchsize`](/setup/properties/#factcast-client-specific)

-In the follow phase, this setting has no meaning, as you don't want to wait for your batch to fill up before you recieve the latest publications from the server.
+In the follow phase, this setting has no meaning, as you don't want to wait for your batch to fill up before you receive the latest publications from the server.
 Latency is more important than compression efficiency in that case.